Point Lobos, California’s Most Beautiful Coastal Stretch

 Point Lobos Cliff

 The hiking trails are very easy and clearly marked.
 The only thing you need to watch out for is poison oak.
 This bush-like plant with three green-red leaves at the tip of each branch does not look like an oak tree at all and grows everywhere along the coast.
 If you touch it, the plant oil spreads onto your skin.
 Scratching can spread the burning and itching further across the body.
-The symptoms are unpleasant, but harmless.
+The symptoms are unpleasant, technically harmless but last 1 - 3 weeks so not something you want to experience.

 The most important things at a glance: